- Why seagrass isn't seaweed!

 The removal of sandbanks can expose the plants to sediment-stirring waves and may cause the beds to drain and dry out at low tide.

 Now that the value of the marine grasslands has been recognised, care is needed to ensure that coastal development takes this precious resource into account.

-(Source: This information has been adapted from Tropical Topics - an interpretative newsletter for the tourism industry.
+1.Information adapted from Tropical Topics - an interpretative newsletter for the tourism industry.
 Vol 1 No. 16 November 1993.
 Department of Environment.)

 2. York PH, Bryant CV and Rasheed MA (2022).
 Post-Flood Seagrass Monitoring in Hervey Bay in May 2022, James Cook University Centre for Tropical Water & Aquatic Ecosystem Research, Publication 22/31, Cairns.
 24 pp.